-Update for fall 2020 semester: If you have library materials checked out, the library will contact you by email with information on a limited opportunity to return your materials during the week of September 14.
-We understand that you may not be able to return your items on the limited dates, times, and location we’re currently offering.
-We hope to offer additional return options at each campus in the future and will contact those with items checked out when those opportunities become available.
+We ask that those with library materials checked out keep those items until further notice.
+Please do not return your items to the drop boxes.
+We hope to offer return options in the future and will contact those with items checked out when those opportunities become available.
 We will continue to suspend fines on all library materials that were due after the College began remote operations on March 14, 2020 and have extended due dates until January 27, 2021 while we await further guidance from the College on re-opening the library.

 Until further notice, borrowing and lending of physical Interlibrary Loan (ILL) items is suspended.
 We will continue to fulfill borrowing and lending requests for electronic items.
 To learn more about ILL or place a request, please visit our Request an Item page.

 If you are a faculty member who would like to request an instruction session with a librarian for your class during the remote learning period, please submit the request through our Instruction Request Form and a librarian will be in touch with you.
 We are offering instruction sessions either synchronously through Zoom or Blackboard Collaborate or asynchronously as a recorded lecture through PowerPoint or video.

 - Library Course Reserves: faculty can request that course-related materials, like e-books, articles, and videos, be place on e-reserve for their course.
 Students can access these materials directly in Blackboard.

 - Library Research Helpnew window: the most relevant library research guide or course page is automatically linked in each Blackboard course.
 Direct your students to these guides to help them conduct subject or course-specific research and learn information literacy skills.